Reflecting on the Pandemic and Our Deeds

-Since the beginning of the 21st century, there have been several major epidemics.
-This time the novel coronavirus is even more serious.
-Superficially from an everyday perspective, it appears that the epidemic is caused by a viral infection.
-But from a deeper perspective, are there other underlying factors that may have caused this epidemic?
+Since the beginning of the 21st century, there have been several major pandemics.
+This time effects of the coronavirus are even more serious.
+On the surface, it appears that the cause of the pandemic is a viral infection, but at a deeper level, are there other underlying factors that might have caused it?

-The world view of Buddhism includes the notion of the eons of increase and decrease.
-During the eon of increase, sentient beings know how to cultivate the ten wholesome deeds, namely not killing, not stealing, no licentious acts, no false speech, no divisive speech, no harsh words, no senseless gossip, no greed, no aversion, and no delusion.
-With such practice, one’s merits and virtues and life span will naturally increase on a continuous basis.
-During the eon of decrease, sentient beings have changed their mindset.
-Many people would indulge in worldly pleasure and desires.
-Not only do people not cultivate virtuous dharmas, but they continuously nurture and increase the three poisonous minds of greed, aversion, and delusion.
-Hence, merits and virtues and the length of their life span will gradually decrease.
-As a result, this may trigger retribution of the three calamities of war, epidemic, and famine.
+Within the Buddhist world view, there is the idea of eons of increase and decrease.
+During an eon of increase, sentient beings know how to cultivate the ten wholesome deeds, namely: no killing, no stealing, no licentious acts, no false speech, no divisive speech, no harsh words, no senseless gossip, no greed, no aversion, and no delusion.
+Everyone’s merits and virtues, as well as life span, naturally increase on a continuous basis due to cultivating wholesome deeds.
+During an eon of decrease, the mindset changes and many people begin to indulge in worldly pleasures and desires.
+People do not cultivate virtuous dharmas, but rather they continuously nurture and increase the three poisonous minds of greed, aversion, and delusion.
+Their merits, virtues, and life span gradually decrease.
+As a result, this begins to trigger retribution in the form of the three calamities: war, epidemics, and famine.

-- Verbal harmony without dispute: do not start verbal arguments.
+- Verbal harmony without dispute: Not starting verbal arguments.

-- Mental harmony to be contended: everyone should have the same pure resolution and hence feels contended.
+- Mental harmony of contentment: Everyone has the same pure resolution and hence feels content.

-- Precept harmony to practice together: uphold together regulations such as the bodhisattva precepts.
+- Precept harmony of practicing together: Upholding discipline together such as the bodhisattva precepts.

-- Harmony of the same views and understanding: possess a consistent and correct understanding of True Dharma.
+- Harmony of the same views and understanding: Having consistent and correct understanding of the Dharma.

-- Harmony of equal benefits: if there are benefits, share them equally.
+- Harmony of equal benefits: Sharing benefits equally.

-The four embracing dharmas are charitable giving, kind words, beneficial conduct, and working together.
-In other words, we should utilize the notion of possession-giving, Dharma-giving, and fearlessness-giving to benefit and guide sentient beings.
-We should use tender, kind, and soft words to persuade and guide as well as comfort sentient beings.
-Use kind physical, verbal, and mental acts to benefit all sentient beings and work together to enable sentient beings to obtain the benefits of the mundane and supramundane dharmas.
+The Four Embracing Dharmas are charitable giving, kind words, beneficial conduct, and working together.
+In other words, we should promote generosity in giving or sharing possessions, Dharma, and fearlessness to benefit and guide sentient beings.
+We should use caring, kind, and soft words to persuade, guide and comfort sentient beings.
+Physical, verbal, and mental actions need to be thoughtful in order to benefit all sentient beings.
+Work together to enable sentient beings to obtain the benefits of the mundane and supramundane dharmas.

-If we can use the six principles of reverent harmony and the four embracing dharmas to benefit and guide sentient beings, sentient beings will be happy to associate with virtuous friends, develop correct mindfulness, cultivate true Dharma, and not allow their minds to wander off.
+If we can use the Six Principles of Reverent Harmony and the Four Embracing Dharmas to benefit and guide people, they will wish to associate with virtuous friends, develop correct mindfulness, cultivate the true Dharma, and not allow their minds to be afflicted.
 The society and country will then naturally possess good weather and become prosperous.
 People will be peaceful, harmonious, and stable.

-In addition, if we use Buddhist prajna wisdom to see things from a more in-depth perspective, all mundane dharmas are nothing but illusory images given rise to or manifested by the Tathagatagarbha.
-In essence, they are originally neither arising nor ceasing and are intrinsically self-sufficient.
-We human beings are deluded by the appearance of mundane dharmas and give rise to confusing views and false distinctions.
-In the realm which is inherently neither arising nor ceasing, one thinks that there exist real arising and ceasing as well as gains and losses, thus causing emotions of pain, anxiety, and restlessness.
-Even if we were not able to truly see the Path now, we must still have faith in the correct Dharma and correct doctrine.
-Let the mind calm down and stay focused.
-With the sincerest mind, repent all of our past mistakes.
-Remember and revere with a pure mind the Buddhas and Bodhisattvas.
-With proper safety precautionary measures, we can practice our loving care and look after those in need with a compassionate heart.
-Teach everyone to be at ease with the six principles of reverent harmony and the bodhisattva’s four embracing dharmas.
-Only with these measures can we stay away from and mitigate the harm of the epidemic.
+Furthermore, from the deeper perspective of prajna, all phenomenal dharma are nothing but illusory manifestations of the Tathagatagarbha.
+In essence, they are originally neither arising nor ceasing, and are intrinsically complete.
+Yet, from within the inherently non-arising and non-ceasing, we are fooled by the appearance of worldly dharma and give rise to confused views and false distinctions, create gains and losses, and feel pain, anxiety, and restlessness.
+Therefore, even if we cannot yet truly see the Path now, we should still have faith in the ultimate Dharma and principle.
+Calm your mind and stay focused.
+With true sincerity, repent all wrong doings of the past.
+With a pure and clear intention, hold the Buddhas and Bodhisattvas in mind.
+With proper precautionary measures, we can practice loving kindness and look after those in need with a compassionate heart.
+Teach everyone to be at ease with the Six Principles of Reverent Harmony and the bodhisattva’s Four Embracing Dharmas so that we can be free from epidemics’ harm.

-Finally, I pray here that the novel corona pneumonia virus can be stopped as soon as possible, society can return to stability, everyone can remain in good health, and the entire family can be at ease and happy.
-Working hard to conduct good deeds and helping others and oneself, one will naturally increase one’s virtues and wisdom and attain enlightenment quickly.
+Finally, I pray that the corona virus will be subdued as soon as possible and no longer cause harm, that stability returns to society, that everyone will remain in good health, and the families can be at ease and happy.
+By doing and promoting good deeds and helping others, everyone’s virtue and wisdom will naturally increase.
+May all beings attain enlightenment soon.